 Integral models have been shown to be successful in predicting plume rise from a variety of industrial and environmental sources, and are employed in numerous models for air quality assessment (e.g., Briggs 1975).
-Nevertheless, these models are frequently inadequate to describe the behavior of plumes originating from intense heat sources such as industrial or wildland fires.
-In such intense heat sources, the dynamical interaction between the buoyancy-generated vorticity in the plume and the vorticity in the crossflow may be significant.
-When this is the case, numerical simulations often provide valuable insight into the fundamental dynamical nature of the interaction.
+Indeed, these models may provide accurate predictions of the plumes arising from low-intensity fires.
+Integral models are frequently inadequate, however, for describing the behavior of plumes originating from high-intensity fires.
+In such fires, the dynamical interaction between the buoyancy-generated vorticity in the plume and the vorticity in the ambient atmosphere may be significant, and the behavior of the plume may differ substantially from the predictions of the integral models.
+When this is the case, numerical simulations often provide valuable insight into the fundamental dynamical nature of the interaction and into the structure and evolution of the fire plume, particularly since this interaction may be conceptually complex.

-In the present study, a compressible, nonhydrostatic model is employed to examine the effect of a vertically sheared crossflow on buoyant plumes arising from intense heat sources that are based on the ground.
+In the present study, a compressible, nonhydrostatic model is employed to examine the effect of vertically sheared winds near the surface on buoyant plumes arising from intense heat sources that are based on the ground.
 Two basic types of plume are examined: